 Parking and Transportation Information

-For a Semester at $80 a month totaling $240 which is required to be paid at the beginning of the semester contract parking can be secured at the Standard Parking Office.
+Parking costs $320/semester which is required to be paid at the beginning of the semester.
+Contract parking can be secured at the Standard Parking Office.
 There office is located in Scurlock Tower of The Methodist Hospital.
 Please go to the crosswalk level (2nd floor) to Suite 290.
 The office door (very plain and unassuming) is found next to Murphy’s Deli and across from the Prescription Drug Store.